 • High Frequency Field Strength- The center offers a calibration service forfield strength meters in the frequency range from 30 cps to 300 Mc.
 The overall linearity of the instrument, the internal attenuator ratios, and the antenna coefficients can be measured, cant contributions to these new fields of missiles and space technology.
-Recently the outstanding scientists and engineers who had specialized in missiles, missile guidance and space penetration problems in each division were brought together to focus their combined skills on advanced concepts and systems.
+Recently the outstanding scientists and engineers who had specialized in missiles, missile guidance and engineers who had specialized in missiles, missile guidance and space penetration problems in each division were brought together to focus their combined skills on advanced concepts and systems.
 A new Division was created... the Missiles & Space Systems Division.